At least 70 migrants drown off coast of Tunisia after boat capsizes

 The boat, carrying migrants of sub-Saharan origin, set sail from Libya, TAP said, quoting a regional source.

 The number of victims could rise as Tunisia's Navy continues its recovery efforts, TAP reported.
+Navy units have recovered only three bodies so far, said Tunisia's Ministry of Defense, according to Reuters.

-It added that the bodies of victims will be transferred to the Sfax Habib Bourguiba University Hospital.
+TAP said that the bodies of victims will be transferred to the Sfax Habib Bourguiba University Hospital.

+Tunisia's defense ministry said that the boat had left the western Libyan port of Zouara on Thursday, intending to reach Italy, Reuters reported.

 The UK branch of the UN migration agency International Organization for Migration (IOM) tweeted that at least 50 people had died and that there were only 16 survivors.